 I am committed to supporting the learning of all students in my class.
 If you have already registered with Disability and Access (DAC) and have your letter of accommodations, please meet with me early in the course to discuss, plan, and implement your accommodations in the course.
 If you have or think you have a disability (learning, sensory, physical, chronic health, mental health or attentional), please contact Disability and Access staff at 507-786-3288 or by visiting wp.stolaf.edu/asc/dac

 Suggested addition if your course normally would prohibit computers in class:

 Plagiarism and Academic Integrity

 Plagiarism, the unacknowledged appropriation of another person’s words or ideas, is a serious academic offense.
 It is imperative that you hand in work that is your own, and that cites or gives credit to others whenever you draw from their work.
 Please see St. Olaf’s statements on academic integrity and plagiarism at: https://wp.stolaf.edu/thebook/academic/integrity/.
 See also the description of St. Olaf’s honor system at: https://wp.stolaf.edu/thebook/academic/honor/.

 This course affirms people of all gender expressions and gender identities.
-If you prefer to be called a different name than what is on the class roster, please let me know.
-Feel free to correct me on your preferred gender pronoun.
+If you go by a different name than what is on the class roster, please let me know.
+Using correct gender pronouns is important to me, so you are encouraged to share your pronouns with me and correct me if a mistake is made.
 If you have any questions or concerns, please do not hesitate to contact me.

 Statement of Inclusivity